beartype/beartype/README.rst

 real-world performance, stability, and usability.

 Thus NRT.
 It's like NFTs – only wonderful rather than mostly awful.
-That must be what the "F" is for.
+That must be what the "F" stands for.

 How do I type-check...
 ----------------------